Encharted Cook

 Why We Love Homemade Cake Release

-• Only 3 Ingredients
+• Only 3 Ingredients.

-• Recipe is 1:1:1
+• Recipe is 1:1:1.

-• Quick and Easy to Make – a 15-Minute Recipe
+• Quick and Easy to Make – a 15-Minute Recipe.

-• It Has a Long 6 Month Shelf Life
+• It Has a Long 6 Month Shelf Life.

-• Works in All Recipes that Say "Grease and Flour"
+• Works in All Recipes that Say "Grease and Flour".

-• It is Vegan and Vegetarian
+• It is Vegetarian and Vegan.

 If you have an intricate pan or are planning a massive baking day, you will want to use this Homemade Cake Release.
 In one step you can grease and flour your pans just by brushing this cake release onto the bottom and/or sides of the pans.
 It is truly a time saver and is perfect when you need to grease and flour a fancy bundt pan that has lots of nooks and crannies.